Kolinplatform/WavesWallet-android/README.md

-# WavesWallet-android
+# KolinWallet-android
-Waves Wallet on Android
+Kolin Wallet on Android